 In other words, to make Bitcoin mine profitable, you will need the capital to make it so.
 You will have to be able to set up a rather large low-cost mining operation, with the latest equipment, and it’s also necessary to be able to access cheap electricity and simultaneously benefit from economies of scale.

 Those are the basics, however.
 To maintain the profitability of Bitcoin mining, it is also necessary to maintain Bitcoin prices.
 Because the startup costs are relatively high, and because the profitability of a Bitcoin mining operation depends greatly on a seemingly constant future Bitcoin price increases, it would be unwise to expect profitability at every turn.
 That is why so many cryptocurrency experts recommend buying Bitcoin through an exchange instead of attempting to mine it.
-In Canada, there is already 15 crypto trading platforms.
+In Canada, there are already many crypto trading platforms.
 There are more internationally.

 What to look for while moving forward with Bitcoin mining